Hans Tichy

-Hans Tichy (27 July 1861, Brno – 28 October 1925, Vienna) was an Austrian artist and a professor at the Academy of Fine Arts, Vienna.
+Hans Tichy (27 July 1861 in Brno – 28 October 1925 in Vienna) was an Austrian artist and a professor at the Academy of Fine Arts, Vienna.

 He studied at the Academy of Fine Arts, Vienna from 1880 to 1884, under Christian Griepenkerl and August Eisenmenger.
 Tichy was also a student of the genre painter August von Pettenkofen.

 He was a founding member of the Vienna Secession.
 He was elected to the presidency of the group in 1902.
 His painting, At the Fountain of Love, was exhibited with the group; it won him the Reichel Prize from the Academy, and it was bought by the Moderne Galerie (now the Österreichische Galerie Belvedere).

 With Richard Kauffungen in 1900, he ran classes for a women's art school on drawing and painting from living models.
 In 1914, he was made a professor of the Vienna Academy.